Copenhagen Tunnel: Construction and opening

+The Copenhagen Tunnel was the last section of the line into London to have its contract issued.
+To the north was Thomas Brassey's contract, and to the south was the mile-long section towards the then-planned London King's Cross railway station; John Jay was awarded the contract for the temporary terminus at Maiden Lane and the tracks betwen it and the tunnel.
+The contract for the tunnel was issued to Pearce and Smith, who had begun work by December 1849.

+The name for the tunnel was taken from the Copenhagen Fields, which were the gardens of the Danish Ambassador in the 17th century; it is the only one of the nine tunnels on the original GNR line into London to retain its planned name.'
+The fields are notable for being the site of frequent protesting, including against the conviction of the Tolpuddle Martyrs, with the government forced to release them.

-Pearce and Smith were contracted to build the tunnel, and made the bricks on site using innovative techniques that were new in London at the time.
-Their first attempt involved using clay and sand but not any ash, which led to hard but brittle bricks that cracked in the kiln.
-Their improved method involved processing the clay immediately after it was dug out before slop-moulding it into shape having been combined with ash.
+Pearce and Smith made the bricks on site using the spoil from digging the tunnel bore, by means of innovative techniques that were new in London at the time.
+Their first attempt involved using the clay but not any ash, which led to hard but brittle bricks that cracked in the kiln.
+Their improved method involved processing the clay immediately after it was dug out, before combining it with ash, and slop-moulding it into shape.
 The kilns that the bricks were burnt in were coal-fuelled and exposed, which led the bricks to have an unusually red colour but did not affect their efficacy.
 To save money, Pearce and Smith also sometimes used sawdust rather than sand which was supplied by a sawmill.
 They also used a single steam engine to power the mortar mill, lifts in the tunnel shafts, and the sawmill.